openresty/lua-resty-websocket/README.markdown

 * `pool`

     Specifies a custom name for the connection pool being used.
 If omitted, then the connection pool name will be generated from the string template `<host>:<port>`.
+* `cookies`

+    Specifies the cookies of websocket handshake HTTP request.
+Cookies should be separated by semi-colon.
 * `ssl_verify`

     Specifies whether to perform SSL certificate verification during the